Marathon Trails & Maps

 east for half a mile and turn left on to Catoosa Boulevard.
 After about 1.2 miles turn left on to Rotherham Drive.
 Drive down the steep hill and after 0.6 miles you will come to the parking lot on the left at the end of Lake Dartmoor.

-Note: There is alternative parking available on Catoosa Boulevard at the junction with Kingsbridge Lane (Blue Hike Parking) and also at the water tower near the Good Samaritan facility.
-(Yellow Hike Parking).
+Note: There is alternative parking available on Catoosa Boulevard at the junction with Kingsbridge Lane (Blue Hike Parking).

 Description

 This trail begins at the Methodist Church on Westchester Drive.
 It is a pleasant walk through the woods by a number of streams with, you have guessed it, seven bridges.
 As you can see on the map it is a lollipop configuration where you walk half a mile up the stem and then a one-mile loop.
-At the furthest point from the trail-head, take the short connector trail and hike the half-mile St George Loop Trail.
+At the furthest point from the trail-head, take the short connector trail and hike the half-mile St George Loop Trail (with a couple more bridges).
 Return along the short connector to complete the Seven Bridges trail and return to your vehicle.

 Driving Directions